-The Finney County Learning System (FCLS) a collaborate consortium including Holcomb Public Schools, Garden City Public Schools and GCCC, was established in 1993 to implement comprehensive, systemic education reform designed to benefit students of all ages in Finney County.
+The Finney County Learning System (FCLS), a collaborate consortium including Holcomb Public Schools, Garden City Public Schools and GCCC, was established in 1993 to implement comprehensive, systemic education reform designed to benefit students of all ages in Finney County.
 The FCLS implemented Centers of Excellence in Automotive Technology, Information Technology, Industrial Technology, Criminal Justice, Allied Health, and Early Childhood Education.

-In 2002, three new apartment style residence complexes were built, extensive renovations were made to the existing student housing, and an addition to the student center was begun with completion date expected during the 2003 spring semester.
+In 2002, three new apartment style residence complexes were built and extensive renovations were made to the existing student housing.
+An addition to the existing Student Center was started in 2003.
+The Beth G. Tedrow Student Center was completed and named in January 2004.